On a conjecture of Conlon, Fox and Wigderson: Preliminaries

 When establishing the asymptotic order of $r(B^{(k)}_n,B^{(k)}_n)$, Conlon \cite[Lemma 3]{Conlon} applied a refined version of the regularity lemma which guarantees a regular subset in each part of the partition for any graph.
-We will use the following refined regularity lemma due to Conlon, Fox and Wigderson \cite[Lemma 2.1]{c-f}, which is a strengthening of that due to Conlon \cite{Conlon} and the usual version of Szemer\'{e}di's regularity lemma \cite{sze78}. \begin{lemma}[Conlon, Fox and Wigderson \cite{c-f}] For every $\varepsilon>0$ and $M_0\in \mathbb{N}$, there is some $M=M(\varepsilon, M_0)>M_0$ such that for every graph $G$, there is an equitable partition $V(G)=\sqcup_{i=1}^k V_i$ into $M_0\le k\le M$ parts so that each part $V_{i}$ is $\varepsilon$-regular and for every $1\le i\le k$, there are at most $\varepsilon k$ values $1\le j\le k$ such that the pair $(V_i, V_j)$ is not $\varepsilon$-regular. \end{lemma}
+We will use the following refined regularity lemma due to Conlon, Fox and Wigderson \cite[Lemma 2.1]{c-f}, which is a strengthening of that due to Conlon \cite{Conlon} and the usual version of Szemer\'{e}di's regularity lemma \cite{sze78}. \begin{lemma}[Conlon, Fox and Wigderson \cite{c-f}] For every $\varepsilon>0$ and $M_0\in \mathbb{N}$, there is some $M=M(\varepsilon, M_0)>M_0$ such that for every graph $G$, there is an equitable $\varepsilon$-regular partition $V(G)=\sqcup_{i=1}^k V_i$ where $M_0\le k\le M$. \end{lemma}

 \ignore{ The following property of regular pairs is immediate from its definition, see e.g. \cite[Fact 1.3]{ko-sim}.

 \begin{lemma} Let $0<\varepsilon<d<1$ and $(A,B)$ be an $\varepsilon$-regular pair of density $d$.
 If $Y\subseteq B$ with $|Y|\ge \varepsilon |B|$, then there is a subset $A'\subseteq A$ with $|A'|\ge (1-\varepsilon)|A|$ such that each vertex in $A'$ is adjacent to at least $(d-\varepsilon)|Y|$ vertices in $Y$. \end{lemma} }